jennomics/WorkflowPaper/figures/Screen Shot 2014-06-12 at 11.18.34 AM/caption.md

-Figure X shows the Dendroscope editing options.
+Figure 12- This figure shows the Dendroscope editing options.
 The expansion tools are circled while the arrow points to the phylogram option.